Higher dimensional rotating black hole solutions in quadratic $f(R)$ gravitational theory and the conserved quantities

-The Einstein's general theory of relativity (GR) could not supply scientist by any explanation that can support the discovery of the expansion rate of our universe that has been established 20 years ago by various observations \cite{GR}--\cite{He}.
-Therefore, scientists refuge to many other theories that can support this expansion rate.
-Among these theories is the one in which we add the cosmological constant to the field equations of GR.
-The output model of this theory becomes dominated by this constant that can explain the accelerated expansion in the late time.
-This model is known in the literature by $\Lambda$ cold dark matter ($\Lambda$CDM).
-The $\Lambda$CDM has a contradiction between gravity and quantum field theory \cite{Ws1}.
-This leads scientists to modify the structure of GR either within Riemannian geometry or using another geometry.
+Einstein's general theory of relativity (GR) does not provide scientists an explanation that can support the discovery of the accelerated expansion of our universe which has been established 20-years ago by various observations \cite{Riess:1998cb,Perlmutter:1998np,Ade:2013zuv,Spergel:2006hy,Jain:2003tba,Cole:2005sx,Eisenstein:2005su,2010MNRAS.401.2148P,Padmanabhan:2012hf,2011MNRAS.418.1707B,2013MNRAS.428.1036M,PhysRevD.71.123001,Stern:2009ep,Zhang:2012mp,Blake:2011ep,Chuang:2012qt,Moresco:2012jh,2003MNRAS.346...78H,PhysRevD.69.103501,Cole:2005sx}.
+Thus, scientists have developed other theories that can support this expansion rate.
+Among these theories, there is one in which we add a cosmological constant to the field equations of GR.
+The output model of this theory becomes dominated by this constant which can explain the accelerated expansion.
+In the literature this model is known as $\Lambda$ cold dark matter ($\Lambda$CDM). $\Lambda$CDM has a contradiction between gravity and quantum field theory \cite{RevModPhys.61.1}.
+This leads scientists to modify the structure of GR either within Riemannian geometry \cite{Nashed:2018nll} or using another geometry.

 Among the modified theories that used other Riemannian geometry is the $f(T)$ theory, where $T$ is the torsion scalar in teleparallel gravity.
-This theory is of second order differential equations \cite{FF7}--\cite{BF9} that makes it easy to analyze its physics.
-Many applications in $f(T)$ have been done in the domain of cosmology \cite{LSB}--\cite{AG} and in the solar system \cite{Nprd3}--\cite{CGSV}.
-The other modified theories that used Riemannian geometry are: \\ i-String theory, which is one of the most possible candidates for the quantum theory for gravitation \cite{KQU}. \\ ii-Lovelock theories which is the natural generalization of Einstein's GR to higher dimensions \cite{HD}. \\ iii- Brans-Dicke theory whose interaction considered by GR tensor and scalar field \cite{KBS}. \\ v- The $f(R)$ theory which we focused our present study on it \cite{Gha,PS}.
-(For recent reviews on dark energy problem and modified gravity theories to explain the late-time cosmic acceleration as well as inflation in the early universe, see, for instance,~\cite{Nojiri:2010wj, Capozziello:2011et, Capozziello:2010zz, Bamba:2015uma, Cai:2015emx, Nojiri:2017ncd, Bamba:2012cp}.)\\
+This theory has second-order differential equations \cite{PhysRevD.75.084031,PhysRevD.78.124019,PhysRevD.79.124019} makes it easy to analyze its physics. $f(T)$ has been used in the domain of cosmology \cite{PhysRevD.83.104017,Nashed:2015pda,PhysRevD.83.064035,Nashed:uja,Awad:2017sau} and in the solar system \cite{Nashed:2013bfa,Awad:2017tyz,Nashed:2016tbj,Capozziello:2012zj}.
+The other modified theories that used Riemannian geometry are as follows: \\ i-String theory, which is one of the most possible candidates for the quantum theory for gravitation \cite{Kallosh:2015nia}. \\ ii-Lovelock theory, which is the natural generalization of Einstein's GR to higher dimensions \cite{PhysRevD.91.064045}. \\ iii- Brans-Dicke theory, whose interaction is considered by GR tensor and scalar field \cite{Kofinas:2016fcp}. \\ v-$f(R)$ theory which we focus on in this study \cite{PhysRevD.23.347,PhysRevD.77.023503} (for recent reviews on the dark energy problem and modified gravity theories to explain the late-time cosmic acceleration and inflation in the early universe, see, for instance,~\cite{Nojiri:2010wj, Capozziello:2011et, Capozziello:2010zz, Bamba:2015uma, Cai:2015emx, Nojiri:2017ncd, Bamba:2012cp}).